 The TWT agreements and APSD scheduled SPs of the STA affiliated with the non-AP MLD and operating on the link shall be deleted.

-The STA affiliated with the non-AP MLD and operating on the link may not maintain a power state and power management mode.
+(#10242, #11567)The STA affiliated with the non-AP MLD and operating on the link may cease maintaining a power state and power management mode.

-The AP associated to the STA affiliated with the non-AP MLD and operating on the link may not maintain a power management status that indicates in which power management mode the STA is currently operating.
+(#10243, #11567)The AP associated to the STA affiliated with the non-AP MLD and operating on the link may cease maintaining a power management status that indicates in which power management mode the STA is currently operating.

-A STA of a non-AP MLD that has transmitted a frame to the AP affiliated with its associated AP MLD on a disabled link, if allowed by the rules defined in 35.3.7.1.1 (General) and from which it expects a response, shall remain in the awake state until such a response is received or until the procedure has timed out.
+A STA (#13905, #11610)affiliated with a non-AP MLD that has transmitted a frame to the AP affiliated with its associated AP MLD on a disabled link, if allowed by the rules defined in 35.3.7.1.1 (General) and from which it expects a response, shall remain in the awake state until such a response is received or until the procedure has timed out.

 Use of More Data subfield by an MLD

-An AP affiliated with an AP MLD uses the More Data subfield as defined in 9.2.4.1.8 (More Data subfield) to indicate to a non-AP STA in PS mode affiliated with the non-AP MLD that more individually addressed BUs are buffered for that non-AP MLD.
-The indicated buffered BUs (not including the BU currently being transmitted) are buffered at the AP MLD for the non-AP MLD and correspond to Data frames with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames that are not a TPC Request frame or a Link Measurement Request frame (see 35.3.12.4 (Traffic indication)).
+(#10317)An AP MLD uses the More Data subfield as defined in 9.2.4.1.8 (More Data subfield) in frames transmitted by one of its affiliated AP to a non-AP STA in PS mode affiliated with the non-AP MLD to indicate to the non-AP MLD that more individually addressed BUs are buffered for that non-AP MLD. (#12928)The indicated buffered BUs are buffered at the AP MLD for the non-AP MLD and correspond only to Data frames (#10463) for the non-AP MLD and with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames (#10463) for the non-AP MLD or for a non-AP STA affiliated with the non-AP MLD(see Table 11-3 and 35.3.12.4 (Traffic indication)).

-NOTE—In the case of default mapping, all TIDs are mapped to all links, so that individually addressed buffered BUs refer to all individually addressed Data frames and individually addressed bufferable Management frames that are not a TPC Request frame or a Link Measurement Request frame.
+(#10463, #12929)

 An AP affiliated with an AP MLD shall follow the procedure defined in 11.2.3.6 (AP operation) for setting the More Data subfield and the EOSP subfield, except that in individually addressed frames the More Data subfield is used to indicate the presence of more BUs at the AP MLD for a non-AP MLD, as defined above.

-When a STA is affiliated with a non-AP MLD operating with default mapping (see 35.3.7.1.2 (Default mapping mode)) receives an individually addressed MPDU from its associated AP affiliated with the associated AP MLD with the More Data subfield set to 1, then at least one of any non-AP STA affiliated with the non-AP MLD shall follow the procedure defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames to retrieve buffered BUs buffered at the AP MLD.
+(#10025, #10638) When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with default mapping (see 35.3.7.1.2 (Default mapping mode)) receives an individually addressed MPDU from its associated AP affiliated with the associated AP MLD with the More Data subfield set to 1, then at least one of any non-AP STA affiliated with the non-AP MLD shall follow (#11915)or continue following the procedure defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames(#11915), if needed, to retrieve buffered BUs buffered at the AP MLD.